MartinRixham/Datum/README.md

 ### Click

 The *click callback* is called whenever a click event is raised on an element to which it is bound.
-Again the element is passed as the first paramenter and there is also a `Click` constructor.
+Again the element is passed as the first parameter and there is also a `Click` constructor.

 ```
 <body>